Skip to Content

 Conditions can be dusty and windy at this time of year with very little rainfall.
 In addition, the mornings and nights are a bit chilly – around 55F to 57F during the high season.

-What’s the Low Season in Tanzania?
+The Low Season in Tanzania

 Distant Mount Kilamanjaro with snow on top seen during the low season with lush greenery, not the best time for a safari in Tanzania